nargilanurullayeva/data-scinece-projects/README.md

 - **Feature Engineering:** Experiment with different features or feature combinations to improve model performance.
 - **Hyperparameter Tuning:** Fine-tune the hyperparameters of the algorithms to achieve better results.
 - **Model Selection:** Explore other machine learning algorithms to compare their performance with KNN and Naive Bayes.

+# Penguin Species Classification and Clustering

+## Classification
+In this project, the goal is to create a classification model to determine the species of penguins based on the dataset's six features.
+The classification steps are as follows:
+- Transfer the labeled dataset to the coding environment.
+- Train the classification algorithms using the training data.
+- Test the trained model using the test data and generate labels for the test data.
+- Calculate the model's performance metrics, such as Accuracy, Precision, Recall, and F Score, by comparing the generated labels with the actual labels of the test data.

+## Clustering
+In the clustering stage, the k-means algorithm will be applied to the dataset, using the same six features but ignoring the labels.
+The k value for the k-means algorithm will be set to 3 (total number of classes) since the data is labeled.
+After clustering, the results will be compared with the classification results and the actual data labels.

+This project aims to improve understanding of classification and clustering algorithms and their applications in real-world datasets.